clalil/TextAdventure/README.md

 The game instructions are provided within the game itself.

 ## Acknowledgement
-Thank you to Paradox Interactive's [GamesByHer](https://gamedevcourse.paradoxinteractive.com/) initiative for creating this challenge for me.
+Thank you to Paradox Interactive's [GamesByHer](https://gamedevcourse.paradoxinteractive.com/) initiative for creating this challenge.